Public Pier — No Fishing License Required

 The “Bearded One” — Thomas

 In checking my records, I show nearly 30 different species from the pier.
-More importantly, I show an 8.40 fish per hour average and a 14.64 points per hour figure (a way I try to judge both quantity and quality of fish).
-Both figures are the highest for Orange County piers—San Clemente, Dana Harbor, Balboa, Newport, Huntington Beach and Seal Beach.
+More importantly, I show a 7.77 fish per hour average and a 13.5 points per hour figure (a way I try to judge both quantity and quality of fish).
+Both figures are among the highest for Orange County piers—San Clemente, Dana Harbor, Balboa, Newport, Huntington Beach and Seal Beach.

 “Golden-phased” Spotfin croakers

 Fish counts done by the Department of Fish and Wildlife since 2004 show a wide variation of species dependent upon water temperature.
-The most consistent over the years have been spotfin croaker, yellowfin croaker, walleye surfperch, jacksmelt, queenfish and Pacific mackerel.
-Few sharks or rays were recorded but San Clemente has long been considered a good pier for sharays.
+The most consistent over the years have been spotfin croaker, yellowfin croaker, walleye surfperch, jacksmelt, queenfish and Pacific mackerel but warm water years usually see high numbers of bonito.
+Few sharks or rays were recorded (probably due to a lack of counts at night) but the pier has long been considered an excellent pier for sharays.

 Yellowfin and spotfin croaker

-The far end of the 1,296-foot-long (and 24-foot wide) pier will see all of these but also yields mackerel, jack mackerel, bonito (some years), barracuda (in the fall), and occasionally even a few small yellowtail.
+The far end of the pier can see almost any of the aforementioned species but also yields mackerel, jack mackerel, bonito (some years), barracuda (in the fall), and occasionally even a few small yellowtail.

 Regulars also report that some years see good wintertime catches of pileperch—down by the pilings—using fresh mussels or small sidewinder crabs.